 - Locations for youth engagement, length of engagement, and costs

 Collect qualitative data on how local stakeholders perceive youth engagement.
 Gather the impressions, opinions, and general insight of youth engagement system stakeholders.
 This can help order to form a more holistic narrative of the community.
 Specifically, gather this information from the following groups:

 - Stakeholders who work in the youth engagement system

 Collect information on local service capacity.
 Determine the existing local capacity for facilitating youth engagement with young people, parents, nonprofits, schools, government agencies, and others.
 Specifically:

 - Develop a list of youth engagement champions, providers and facilitators

 Step 6: Analyze the Data

+Analyze the quantitative and qualitative data together, allowing each to inform the other.
 Actively and intentionally use the policies and quantitative, qualitative and service capacity information you have collected to inform and drive your work.
 Specifically: